fortrabbit/docs/12.dev-tips/performance-design.md

 ### Check your speed

 Faster websites and apps are more fun to use and are better ranked in search engines.
 Measure the performance of your App.
-Master the web developer tools of your browser and use external services such as Google PageSpeed, YSlow and GTmetrix.
+Master the web developer tools of your browser and use external services such as Google PageSpeed (Lighthouse), YSlow and GTmetrix.

-## Troubleshooting performance

-OK, your App is running, but it "feels slow", you want it faster?
-Here are the most common mistakes and issues we've encountered.

 ### External data sources

 If you are integrating external services, for example for any kind of REST API, make sure it does not slow you down.
 Set proper but very small timeouts and log response times once they exceed the threshold.
-Also make sure you [decouple](#decouple-but-loosely) them.

-### Database performance

-Our MySQL Add-Ons can scale.
-Make sure you have the correct size selected.
-Also very common: check your JOIN queries!
-If they ran fast when your dataset was small, it doesn't mean they still do!
-Utilize caches to buffer costly databases results.

-### Massive I/O

-Heavily used session-files and cache-files can easily slow your App gravely down.
-Switch to an in-memory cache and/or try to outsource data into your database!

-### No cache

-If your App runs fast with only a few visitors it doesn't mean it can handle the load once you gain more traction.
-Cache, then cache some more and finally cache more.
-It's hard to overstate the importance and the possible speed gain of caching!

-## Security design

-Last not least: Take care to keep your App secure.
-Check our [security page](/security-design) with some best practices and duties.
+Congrats.
+You came all the way to the bottom.